ncoudray/DeepPATH/DeepPATH_code/README.md

 Output:
 * Each slide will have its own folder and inside, one sub-folder per magnification.
 Inside each magnification folder, tiles are named according to their position within the slide: ```<x>_<y>.jpeg```.
+* If the extraction is made from masks defined in xml files, the tiles slides will be saved in folders named after the label of the layer (version 3 of the code only).

 ## 0.2 Sort the tiles into train/valid/test sets according to the classes defined